LLM Trainer: Automated Robotic Data Generation via Demonstration Augmentation using LLMs: Results

-Using our proposed method, we generate 1000 successful demos for each MimicGen task, and 400 successful demonstrations for each OneACTPLay task (these values were chosen to match the baselines).
-We report the generation success rate when using the best annotation found during the multi-armed bandit exploration, the average generation success rate when using a new annotation (this would be the success rate of our method if we did not employ RL optimization), and the overall success rate for the full data generation process, which reflects both the exploration and exploitation steps of the optimization process.
+Using our proposed method, we generate 1000 successful demos for each MimicGen task, and 400 successful demonstrations for each OneACTPlay task (these values were chosen to match the baselines).
+We report the generation success rate when using the best annotation found during the multi-armed bandit exploration, the average generation success rate when using a new annotation (this would be the success rate of our method if we did not optimize the annotation), and the overall success rate for the full data generation process, which reflects both the exploration and exploitation steps of the optimization process.
 Additionally, we used these generated demonstrations to train imitation learning agents and reported the trained agent's performance on each task for a variety of different numbers of demonstrations.
 For evaluation, we calculate the success rate using 50 evaluation rollouts and report the mean and standard deviation across 5 trials (the policy is trained separately for each trial).
 Our results, and the comparison to baseline, can be seen in Table \ref{table:gen_suc_rates}.
 For the MimicGen-trained agent success rates, we follow the advice from their repository and retrain and re-evaluate the agents using their data, rather than use the success rate from the paper, due to discrepancies in the simulator.
-For OneACTPlay, we found an error in the stack task simulation, which gave occasional false positives.
-As such, we tightened the success cutoff for this task and reran the evaluations.